How Does Veganism Help the Environment (Explained)

 Greenhouse gases, like methane and carbon dioxide, contribute to climate change as they trap heat in the earth’s atmosphere.
 This causes an increase in global temperatures, leading to catastrophic effects on habitats and wildlife worldwide.

-Animal agriculture, which includes raising livestock and producing animal feed, is responsible for a massive 60% of direct global greenhouse gas emissions.
+Animal agriculture, which includes raising livestock and producing animal feed, is responsible for 60% of direct global greenhouse gas emissions.

 Choosing a vegan diet would mean eliminating animal products, and therefore animal agriculture, and would drastically reduce these greenhouse gas emissions.